Table of Contents

 In 1991 the Socialist Party of Albania took control through democratic elections.
 In 1992 the Democratic Party of Albania won the new elections.

 Important Albanian institutions

-The Parliament of Albania is an institution legitimated by the will of Albanian people through their right to vote and elect their representatives.
+- The Parliament of Albania is an institution legitimated by the will of Albanian people through their right to vote and elect their representatives.
 The parliament consists of 140 lawmakers that exercise the legislative power derived from the Albanian people for a term of four years.
-Therefore, the Parliament has the right to control other constitutional or legal institutions and impede them from taking decisions that are against to the will of people.
+Therefore, the Parliament has the right to control other constitutional or legal institutions and impede them from making decisions that are against the will of people.
+The Parliament has:

 - Electoral function

 - The Ombudsman is an institution financed by the state budget, but independent from the Public Administration bodies and no one can give him/her instructions or orders.
 It protects the lights, freedom, and the interests of Albanian and foreign citizens that stay in Albania temporarily or permanently from the illegal or irregular acts and omissions of the Albanian public administration bodies.
 The Ombudsman has no executive power.